ronaldstoner/selfhash-python/README.md

 pip install .
 ```

-## Integrating SelfHash into Your Scripts
+## Integrating SelfHash Into Your Scripts

 To use SelfHash in your scripts, you need to follow two steps: